Shuttle/Shuttle.Esb.Samples/Shuttle.Idempotence/README.md

 We will also have access to the Sql implementation of the `IIdempotenceService`.

-> Install the `Shuttle.Core.ServiceHost` nuget package.
+> Install the `Microsoft.Data.SqlClient` nuget package.

-The default mechanism used to host an endpoint is by using a Windows service.
-However, by using the `Shuttle.Core.ServiceHost` assembly we are able to run the endpoint as a console application or register it as a Windows service for deployment.
+This will provide a connection to our Sql Server.

 > Add a reference to the `Shuttle.Idempotence.Messages` project.